notionparallax/blog/_posts/2016-01-15-a-quick-timeline-of-books-ive-read.md

         height: 3500px;
     }
 </style>
 <p>I've often wondered about how much data is harvested while I read a Kindle book.
-It seems like a lot goes to Amazon and the authors, but I couldn't find much for myself.<!--more--><br />
+It seems like a lot goes to Amazon and the authors, but I couldn't find much for myself.</p>
-I've made this timeline by scraping the <a href="https://kindle.amazon.com/your_highlights">Kindle notes and hightlights</a> page, then doing a little bit of sublime/spreadsheet fu.</p>
+<p>I've made this timeline by scraping the <a href="https://kindle.amazon.com/your_highlights">Kindle notes and hightlights</a> page, then doing a little bit of sublime/spreadsheet fu.</p>
 <h2>Problems</h2>
 <ul>
 <li>It only gives date of last highlight, not of the date finished and started, so I've assumed that each book took me about a month to read</li>